JANUARY: THE SEASON'S GREETING CARD COMPETITION

 JUNE: NATURAL ABSTRACTS

-A great opportunity to study the diversity in nature, focussing on details like form, shape, composition and design.
+A great opportunity to study nature, focussing on details like form, shape, composition and design.

 JULY: ESTABLISHING THE SCENE - OUTDOOR LOCATIONS